 The Reading curriculum has been designed around the requirements of the National curriculum.
 We have carefully selected the Read Write Inc Phonics programme, which provides a rigorous and structured approach to teaching phonics, ensuring appropriate challenge and progression to meet the curriculum needs of our younger children.
-When ready, children progress to the Literacy and Language programme.
+When ready, children progress to the English scheme of work bespoke for our school.
 This is carefully planned and implemented to suit the needs of our children and the curriculum as a whole.
-We are currently in the process of rewriting our curriculum and this is being rolled out a year at a time.
 It uses good quality texts across all genres, incorporates grammar and spelling and provides engaging writing opportunities.
 It is sequential and builds upon previous learning.
-At the moment Year 2 and Year 3 are using the scheme.